 - Clustering: This is used for finding the outliers and also in grouping the data.
 Clustering is generally used in unsupervised learning.

 The process of combining multiple sources into a single dataset.
-The Data integration process is one of the main components in data management.
+The Data integration process is one of the main components of data management.
 There are some problems to be considered during data integration.

 - Schema integration: Integrates metadata(a set of data that describes other data) from different sources.

 - Entity identification problem: Identifying entities from multiple databases.
-For example, the system or the use should know student _id of one database and student_name of another database belongs to the same entity.
+For example, the system or the user should know the student id of one database and studentname of another database belonging to the same entity.

 - Detecting and resolving data value concepts: The data taken from different databases while merging may differ.
-Like the attribute values from one database may differ from another database.
-For example, the date format may differ like “MM/DD/YYYY” or “DD/MM/YYYY”.
+The attribute values from one database may differ from another database.
+For example, the date format may differ, like “MM/DD/YYYY” or “DD/MM/YYYY”.

-This process helps in the reduction of the volume of the data which makes the analysis easier yet produces the same or almost the same result.
+This process helps in the reduction of the volume of the data, which makes the analysis easier yet produces the same or almost the same result.
 This reduction also helps to reduce storage space.
-There are some of the techniques in data reduction are Dimensionality reduction, Numerosity reduction, Data compression.
+Some of the data reduction techniques are dimensionality reduction, numerosity reduction, and data compression.

 - Dimensionality reduction: This process is necessary for real-world applications as the data size is big.
 In this process, the reduction of random variables or attributes is done so that the dimensionality of the data set can be reduced.
 Combining and merging the attributes of the data without losing its original characteristics.
-This also helps in the reduction of storage space and computation time is reduced.
-When the data is highly dimensional the problem called “Curse of Dimensionality” occurs.
+This also helps in the reduction of storage space, and computation time is reduced.
+When the data is highly dimensional, a problem called the “Curse of Dimensionality” occurs.

 - Numerosity Reduction: In this method, the representation of the data is made smaller by reducing the volume.
 There will not be any loss of data in this reduction.

-- Smoothing: With the help of algorithms, we can remove noise from the dataset and helps in knowing the important features of the dataset.
-By smoothing we can find even a simple change that helps in prediction.
+- Smoothing: With the help of algorithms, we can remove noise from the dataset, which helps in knowing the important features of the dataset.
+By smoothing, we can find even a simple change that helps in prediction.